backups-obsidian/backup-obsidian-2/100 study-notes/104 Linux/Linux - Networking - Interfaces.md

 - *List the interfaces* on the host: `ip link`
 - *See the IP address and other details of the interfaces*: `ip addr`
 - See the *IP address and other detail of a particular interface*: `ip addr show <interface-name>`
+- Only see interfaces of particular type: `ip addr show type <interface-type>`
+	- Example to only show bridge interface: `ip addr show type bridge`
 - *Set IP addresses on the interface*: `ip addr add 192.168.1.12/24 dev eth0`
 	- Here `dev` stands for device.
 	- These are *valid only till a restart*.